miguno/avro-hadoop-starter/README.md

 Note that using ``IdentityMapper`` as a naive mapper as shown in the previous example will not result in the output file being identical to the input file.
-This is because ``AvroTextOutputFormat`` will escape (quote) the input data it receives from ``cat``.
+This is because ``AvroTextOutputFormat`` will escape (quote) the input data it receives.
 An illustration might be worth a thousand words:

 ```bash
 # After having used IdentityMapper as in the previous example